A guide to the best things to do in Ardennes, Belgium on a weekend break

 8. Visit Ardennes Sausage Factory and Tasting

-The other star of Ardennes’ meat production is the Ardennes Ham which is obtained from the pig’s hind leg by immersion into salt water, dry salting or rubbing with salt, maturing in cold storage and finally being smoked using different wood types.
-In order to wear the label, the meat must be produced in Belgian province of Luxembourg.
+The other star of Ardennes’ meat production is the Ardennes Ham which is obtained from the pig’s hind leg by immersion into saltwater, dry salting or rubbing with salt, maturing in cold storage and finally being smoked using different wood types.
+In order to wear the label, the meat must be produced in the Belgian province of Luxembourg.

-Several factories can be visited, but we opted for the Blaise Salaisons (Blaise Saltings) in Florenville founded in 1910.
+Several factories can be visited, but we opted for the Salaisons G. Blaise (G. Blaise Saltings) in Florenville founded in 1910.
 The craft of salting meat is family-run since three generations.
 The mid-scale factory is specialized in high-quality artisan products based upon traditional methods and recipes.